MaxxKM/CI-Project-2/README.md

 The project was deployed with GitHub using these steps...

-- Log in to Github and locate the GitHub repository 'CI-Project-1'
+- Log in to Github and locate the GitHub repository 'CI-Project-2'
 - At the top of the repository locate the 'Settings' button.
 - Scroll down the settings page until you locate the 'GitHub Pages'.
 - Under 'Source', select 'none' and select master 'branch'.
 - The page will refresh
 - Scroll back down and locate the published site link in the 'GitHub pages' section.

-### Preview Site Port

-I also deployed a preview of the site throughout the process through a local port.

-- In codeanywhere I would select the terminal and write 'python3 -m https.server'
-- I would select the 'Port' tab in the bottom right.
-- I would select Port 8000 and click 'open in a new tab'.